marrlab/DomainLab/docs/doc_MNIST_classification.md

 </div>

 <br/>
-The available color combinations together with the domain number are shown in Figure 2.
-For each colors combination there are two domains available, such that each color does appear as foreground and as background color in different domains.
+The available digit-background color combinations together with the domain number are shown in Figure 2 where we only different digit 0 are listed.
+Note that domain 0 and domain 3, for the same color, in one domain it appears as foreground and another as background color.
 <br/>

 <div style="align: center; text-align:center;">